Metropole – Vienna in English

-Metropole was an English language quarterly magazine targeted at English-speaking expatriates and internationals in Vienna.
+Metropole was an English-language quarterly magazine targeted at English-speaking expatriates and internationals in Vienna, Austria.
 Metropole’s motto “Don’t be a stranger” captured its main goal: to help its readers get acquainted with Austria and its capital Vienna in particular.
 The magazine ceased publication at the end of 2021.

 Distribution/Circulation

 The magazine had a circulation of about 30,000 copies, on sale at more than 500 locations within Austria: at newsstands, train stations, airports and bookshops.
 It was also available as a print or digital subscription and digitally on flights of Lufthansa and Austrian Airlines.

 In addition, the magazine targeted its readership directly through a corporate subscription model to reach the employees of international organizations and companies.

 Metropole latterly appeared quarterly in March, June, September and December.
 The media house also provided online coverage in English on things happening in Vienna and Austria, a weekly newsletter and monthly events for subscribers and internationals.